MJerich/ZeldaBot/README.md

     YMH Quote: type !ymh for a funny quote from "Your Mom's House Podcast"

-    Cloud to butt translator: if you type the "cloud", its will ask if you ment "butt"

     Music Player: will take the audio from a youtube video and play it in the music channel.